 - 3. Create a section that has the same name as the driver (as specified in the previous step), and then specify the following configuration options as key-value pairs in the section: - a.
 Set the Driver property to the full path of the driver library file that matches the bitness of the application.

 For example, on a macOS machine:

-Driver=/Library/simba/athenaodbc/lib/libathenaodbc\ sbu.dylib b.
-Optionally, set the Description property to a description of the driver.
+'''

+Driver=/Library/simba/athenaodbc/lib/libathenaodbc

+sbu.dylib

+'''

 As another example, for a 32-bit driver on a Linux machine:

 '''

 Driver=/opt/simba/athenaodbc/lib/32/libathenaodbc

 sb32.so

 '''